kubernetes-sigs/node-feature-discovery/enhancements/2403-nfd-image-compatibility-scheduler/README.md

    - Each `NodeFeatureGroup` defines grouping rules (e.g., kernel version, CPU features) and nfd-master populates `status.nodes` with matching nodes.

 2. **Mutating Webhook Design (Pod Creation Phase):**
-   - When a Pod is created, the mutating webhook intercepts the API server request and then checks if ICQ `icq-{image-digest-12chars}-{artifact-digest-12chars}` already exists via K8s API.
-   - If ICQ exists → reuses it (no registry fetch needed).
-If ICQ does not exist → fetches OCI artifact, parses it, and creates the ICQ CR.
-   - For a Deployment with 1000 replicas of the same image, only the first Pod triggers a registry fetch; the remaining 999 Pods reuse the existing ICQ CR.
+   - The webhook deduplicates against the ICQ digest-pair name, so a Deployment with 1000 replicas of the same image triggers only one registry fetch; the other 999 Pods reuse the existing ICQ CR (see Workflow Phase 2).
    - **Local LRU Cache (TTL 60s):** Webhook maintains an in-memory LRU cache to avoid repeated registry access within short time windows.
-Combined with ICQ CR as persistent cache, this two-layer caching prevents registry rate limiting while naturally handling artifact updates (TTL expiry triggers re-fetch, detects artifact-digest changes, creates new ICQ if needed).
+Combined with the ICQ CR as persistent cache, this two-layer caching prevents registry rate limiting while naturally handling artifact updates (TTL expiry triggers re-fetch, detects artifact-digest changes, creates a new ICQ if needed).

-3. **Failure Policy for Compatibility Resolution (Scheduling Phase):**
+3. **Failure Policy for Compatibility Resolution:**
-   - Scheduler plugin applies `defaultCompatibilityFailurePolicy` for pods without `icq-refs` (images without compatibility metadata):
+   - A failure to resolve compatibility metadata (e.g., the registry is unreachable or the OCI artifact fetch times out) is treated as a policy decision:
-      - **Fail (Fail-closed, default):** Marks Pod as Unschedulable.
+      - **Fail (Fail-closed, default):** Block pod creation at admission or mark the Pod Unschedulable at scheduling, depending on where the failure is detected.
 Suitable for production clusters where compatibility is critical.
-      - **Ignore (Fail-open):** Skips compatibility check, allows scheduling on any node.
+      - **Ignore (Fail-open):** Skip the compatibility check and allow scheduling on any node.
 Suitable for development clusters.
-      - **Two-level policy:** Cluster-level default via scheduler config, per-pod override via annotation `nfd.k8s-sigs.io/compatibility-policy`.
+   - Images that simply carry no compatibility metadata impose no constraints (see Key Characteristic 9) and are never subject to this policy.
+   - The policy is applied cluster-wide via scheduler/plugin configuration.

 4. **ICQ Lifecycle Management (Persistent Cache):**
    - ICQs are named by combination key (`icq-{image-digest-12chars}-{artifact-digest-12chars}`), enabling automatic deduplication and artifact change detection.
 Name length is 29 characters, well within Kubernetes limits.
    - 1000 replicas of the same image result in only 1 ICQ CR.
-   - Reference counting (via annotation `nfd.k8s-sigs.io/refcount`) and TTL-based GC manage lifecycle.
+   - Reference counting (via annotation `nfd.node.kubernetes.io/refcount`) and TTL-based GC manage the lifecycle.
-   - Scheduler plugin increments refcount when Pod is scheduled, decrements when Pod terminates.
+   - The Scheduler Plugin increments the refcount when a Pod is successfully bound; the GC controller decrements it when a Pod terminates.
-   - GC controller deletes ICQ when refcount reaches 0 and TTL expires.
+   - The GC controller deletes the ICQ when the refcount reaches 0 and the TTL expires.

 5. **Scheduler Plugin Manages ICQ Status (Status Computation):**
    - The scheduler plugin computes and updates `status.compatibleNodesByRule` for ICQs, ensuring tight integration with the scheduling lifecycle.
    - Status computation uses pre-group acceleration (see next point).
+   - Staleness is handled through `conditions[Ready]`: nfd-master lowers it on pre-group membership change or feature drift, and the scheduler raises it after (re)computing `compatibleNodesByRule`.

 6. **Homogeneity Check Implementation (nfd-master):**
-   - **ImageCompatibility Controller:** An asynchronous controller within nfd-master that checks homogeneity for each pre-group NFG against each ICQ and updates labels.
+   - **ImageCompatibility Controller:** An asynchronous controller within nfd-master that checks homogeneity for each pre-group NFG against each ICQ and records the result in the ICQ `status.groupHomogeneity`.
    - **Check Algorithm:**
      1. Extract ICQ dimensions from all rules in `spec.compatibilities[*].rules` (e.g., `[kernel.version, cpu.cpuid.AVX2]`).
-     2. For each node in the pre-group, compute a hash of its feature values for the ICQ dimensions: `hash = SHA256(kernel.version + cpu.cpuid.AVX2)`.
+     2. For each node in the pre-group, compute a hash of its feature values for the ICQ dimensions using a length-prefixed encoding of each `<name, value>` pair (e.g., `SHA256(name + ":" + len(value) + ":" + value)`), so distinct tuples cannot collide.
-     3. For each pre-group NFG, check if all nodes in the group have the same hash value.
+     3. For each pre-group NFG, check whether all nodes in the group share the same hash value.
    - **Trigger Events:** ICQ creation/update, NodeFeature changes.
-   - **Label Format:** `nfd.k8s-sigs.io/homogeneous-for-{icq-name}: "true"|"false"`.
+   - The result is written to `status.groupHomogeneity` and lives with the ICQ, keeping the per-image homogeneity data scoped to the ICQ and garbage-collected together with it.

 7. **Representative Node Matching (Performance Optimization):**
    - The core performance optimization evaluates only a **single representative node** from each pre-existing group against each compatibility rule in the ICQ, rather than scanning all nodes.
    - Reduces complexity from O(N) to O(G) where G is the number of groups (typically 10-50) and N is the total number of nodes.
-   - For each pre-group(async processing), the matching strategy is determined by the homogeneity label `nfd.k8s-sigs.io/homogeneous-for-{icq-name}`:
+   - For each pre-group (processed asynchronously via nfd-master), the matching strategy is determined by the `status.groupHomogeneity` entry:
-     - **Label = "true"** → representative node matching: if the representative node matches a rule, all nodes in that group are added to the corresponding entry in `status.compatibleNodesByRule`.
+      - **`homogeneous: true`** → representative node matching: if the representative node matches a rule, the group is recorded as a `groupRef` in the corresponding `status.compatibleNodesByRule` entry.
 If it does not match, the entire group is skipped for that rule.
-     - **Label = "false"/missing** → node-by-node matching: each node in the group is checked against the ICQ rules individually.
+      - **`homogeneous: false`/missing** → node-by-node matching: each node in the group is checked against the ICQ rules individually, and matches are added to the `nodes` list.

 8. **Ungrouped Node Handling (Status Computation):**
    - Nodes that do not belong to any `NodeFeatureGroup` are automatically handled through an implicit residual set mechanism.